scm-manager/scm-manager/docs/en/user/repo/settings.md

 * `Standard`: If no options are selected, the repository will be exported in the standard format.
   Git and Mercurial are exported as `Tar archive` and Subversion uses the `Dump` format.
 * `Compress`: The output format is additionally compressed with `GZip` to reduce the file size.
-* `With metadata`: Instead of the standard format a repository archive is exported, which contains additional metadata besides the repository.
-When you use this, please make sure that all installed plugins are up to date.
+* `With metadata`: Instead of the standard format, a repository archive is exported, which contains additional metadata besides the repository.
+When you use this, please make sure all installed plugins are up to date.
 An import of such an export is possible only in an SCM-Manager with the same or a newer version.
 The same is valid for all installed plugins.